DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-12-04-gdd-india-experience.md

 ### Sandboxes
 This was one of the more popular areas of the conference.
 Lot of small booths showcasing Google's products.

-- Here I got to know about [Lighthouse](https://developers.google.com/web/tools/lighthouse/, an Google Chrome extension which provides feedback on the websites.
+- Here I got to know about [Lighthouse](https://developers.google.com/web/tools/lighthouse/) an Google Chrome extension which provides feedback on the websites.
 - Saw couple of cool demos made with [Android things](https://developer.android.com/things/index.html)
 - Gave feedback to Firebase team about incremental commit-sync for static hosting
 - Saw GCP's Video Intelligence API demos.
 Was awesome.
-- Pluralsight (had 2 months free subscription for ones who complete a small Android IQ test)
+- Pluralsight promotion (offered 2 months free subscription for those who complete a small Android IQ test)

 <div style="max-width: 600px; margin-left: auto; margin-right: auto">